Data sovereignty: National data sovereignty measures

-Canada has enacted various data sovereignty measures, primarily on storage of Canadian data on Canadian servers.
+Canada has enacted various data sovereignty measures, primarily on the storage of Canadian data on Canadian servers.
 As part of Canada's IT strategy for the years 2016–2020, data localization measures were discussed as a way to uphold citizens' privacy.
 By using Canadian servers to store Canadian data as opposed to American servers, this would safeguard Canadian data from being subject to the US Patriot Act.
 In 2017, it was discovered that Shared Services Canada and the Communications Security Establishment were "exploring options for sensitive data storage on U.S.-based servers" with Microsoft".

-Also in 2016, the EU Parliament approved their own data sovereignty measures within a General Data Protection Regulation (GDPR).
+Also in 2016, the EU Parliament approved its own data sovereignty measures within a General Data Protection Regulation (GDPR).
 This regulatory package homogenizes data protection policy for all European Union members.
 It also includes an addendum that establishes extraterritorial jurisdiction for its rules to extend to any data controller or processor whose subjects are EU citizens, regardless of the location the holding or processing is conducted.
 This forces companies based outside of the EU to reevaluate their sitewide policies and align them with another country's law.
 The GDPR also effectively replaced the 1995 European Data Protection Directive that had originally established the free movement of personal data between member state borders, and in doing so granted interoperability of such data among nearly thirty countries.

 Criticism

 A common criticism of data sovereignty brought forward by corporate actors is that it impedes and has the potential to destroy processes in cloud computing.
 Since cloud storage might be dispersed and disseminated in a variety of locations at any given time, it is argued that governance of cloud computing is difficult under data sovereignty laws.
 For example, data held in the cloud may be illegal in some jurisdictions but legal in others.
+The concept of a sovereign cloud is proposed as a solution to address this challenge.

+Some scholars have presented the argument that data sovereignty involves the authority of the state being able to control data.
+This excessive power that the state and a few large corporations hold, due to their direct influence over data resources, can undermine the security of data sovereignty.

-According to economist and political scientist Professor Susan Ariel Aaronson, founder and director of the Digital Trade and Data Governance Hub at George Washington University, "some governments are seeking to regulate the commercial use of personal data without enacting clear rules governing public sector use...
+According to economist and political science professor Susan Ariel Aaronson, founder and director of the Digital Trade and Data Governance Hub at George Washington University, "some governments are seeking to regulate the commercial use of personal data without enacting clear rules governing public sector use...
 The hoarding of data by nations or firms may reduce data generativity and the public benefits of data analysis."